emilk/eon/README.md

 The Eon language (and library) are designed for config files that humans edit by hand.

 There is nothing in the Eon spec that would not make it as fast (or as slow, depending on your perspective) as JSON, but the library has not been optimized for performance (no crazy SIMD stuff etc).
-It parses a big 1MB file in under 10ms on an M3 MacBook.
+It still parses a chunky 1MB file in under 10ms on an M3 MacBook.

 I would not recommend using Eon as a data transfer format.
 For that, use a binary format (like MsgPack or protobuffs), or JSON (which has optimized parser/formatters for every programming language).

 ## Eon specification
-A Eon document is always encoded as UTF-8.
+An Eon document is always encoded as UTF-8.

 A document can be one of:
-* A single value, e.g. `{foo: 42, bar: 32}` or `1337`
+* A single value, e.g. `42` or `{foo: 1337, bar: 32}`
 * The contents of a Map, e.g. `foo: 42, bar: 32` (this is syntactic sugar so you don't have to wrap the document in `{}`)
 * The contents of a List, e.g. `32 46 12` (useful for a stream of values, e.g. like [ndjson](https://docs.mulesoft.com/dataweave/latest/dataweave-formats-ndjson))